 Covid-19 Workplace Safety

 As many bodyshops are now open and fully operational, it is vital to be aware of all coronavirus laws and regulations that concern workers in factories, plants and warehouses.
-The UK government have stipulated seven essential workplace safety rules to follow:
+The UK government has stipulated seven essential workplace safety rules to follow:

 - 1. Complete a COVID-19 risk assessment